17 essential tips to help you with hydroponic gardening

 It also enables plants to flower, fruit, seed and root.
 Plants require a larger dose of phosphorus during germination and flowering,

-as well as being required in relatively smaller doses throughout the whole cycle of the plants growth.
+as well as being required in relatively smaller doses in the other parts of the plant growth cycle.
 Phosphorus deficiency includes shorter plant growth,

 Potassium is required in large doses an is one of the essential macronutrients, it does not form compounds but is required to facilitate photosynthesis,